craciunalbert/Personal-Projects/README.md

 My name is Albert Craciun.
 I have recently embarked on a career change journey in order to become a Software Tester.
 This career path has interested me for quite a while, so I am excited to be given a chance to prove my skills.
 I believe that high quality is the bestselling point of services and products.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.

 Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.
+Currently, I am intensively studying techniques and tools by attending online courses and testing web applications.

 I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
 It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).
+You can download my CV as a [PDF from my Google Drive](https://drive.google.com/file/d/1EyR4KOwXkHiefTrASwgKGN1CLl7eenha/view?usp=sharing).

 ## Skills